(Formerly called the NCC Outing Club.)

-listed below, contact the listed person.
-Regular meetings Thursdays, 11:30AM
+contact the listed person.
+Regular meetings resume Thursday,

-are welcome on trips.
-Participants should realize that outdoor
+on trips.
+Participants should realize that outdoor activities are

-activities are strenuous and they must be fit to properly
+strenuous and they must be fit to properly participate--see the

 properly prepared.
 If you want notices of trips sign